Normanfamdamly/UR_2022_Project-Team_Moon/README.md

 ### Data Collection
 - The data source was collected from the Substance Abuse and Mental Health Data Archive (SAMHDA).
 The analysis will be using the Client-Level Mental Health Data from the year 2020.
 It will provide the information of indivduals who have gone to facilities that report to individual state administrative data systems.
 - The original data provided uses a code book to show us the information; this will have to be converted for our dataframe.
-- This data will be cleaned and consolidated into a database and the variables will be applied to a Machine Learning model to predict anxiety in indiviuals.
+- This data will be cleaned into a database and the variables will be applied to a Machine Learning model to predict anxiety in indiviuals.

-## Prprocessing Data and Machine Learning
+## Preprocessing Data and Machine Learning
 ### Cleaning the Data
 Starting with Jupyter Notebook using pandas, we began by first dropping columns that do not help our analysis:
 - Year was dropped for all the data was just 2020